gjabdelnoor/FlashPPICached/README.md

 plt.imshow(contact_map, cmap="Blues", vmin=0, vmax=1)
 plt.savefig("contact_map.png")
 ```

-## Web Server
-You can upload a FASTA and interactively explore whole-proteome FlashPPI networks and contact maps directly at [seqhub.org](https://seqhub.org).

 ## License
 The model code and inference scripts in this repository are licensed under the Apache License 2.0.